How to adjust Canon 5D MARK IV landscape photography settings

 Canon 5D MARK IV landscape photography – aperture priority mode

-To take the highest quality landscape photos, it is vital to set up your camera correctly.
+To take the highest quality landscape photos, setting up your camera correctly is vital.
 Change the camera mode to aperture priority mode to control the depth of field while the camera sets the appropriate shutter speed for you.

 By setting the metering mode to Evaluative/ Matrix, the camera will read the light from all over the scene and calculate the correct exposure.

-Also, if needed, use exposure compensation to darken or lighten the exposure as required.
+Also, use exposure compensation to darken or lighten the exposure as required.

 STEP 2.
 Shooting in RAW format is advantageous